 As a supporting organization of Conway Regional Health System, the Conway Regional Women's Council is dedicated to the fight against childhood obesity in our community.
-Through the Teacher's Grant, the Conway Regional Women's Council is offering educators in Conway Regional’s 6-county area the opportunity to impact the lives of their students by offering programs specifically designed to promote physical activity, good nutrition and/or personal wellness.
+Through the Teacher's Grant, the Conway Regional Women's Council is offering educators in Conway Regional’s service area the opportunity to impact the lives of their students by offering programs specifically designed to promote physical activity, good nutrition and/or personal wellness.

 Educator Eligibility Criteria:

 - Must intend to continue teaching within a 6 month period after award of grant.
-And

 - Must have experience as a PreK-12th grade teacher.